glaconsay1/fire-department-incidents-assessment/README.md

 ## Conclusion

-This project demonstrates how to leverage React, Axios, and Leaflet to build web application that enriches data given from a file, and visualizes data fetched from an external API like Meteostat.
+This project demonstrates how to leverage React, Axios, and Leaflet to a build web application that enriches data given from a file, and visualizes data fetched from an external API like Meteostat.
 By utilizing React’s component-based architecture, Axios for seamless API calls, and Leaflet to display dynamic maps, we have created the beginnings of a rich and engaging user experience with this application.
 Overall, a solid project that could be built out with many more features and could potentially be used in the real world.